-Medical Administrative Information • The company offers two HSA Advantage plans administered by UnitedHealthcare (UHC).
+Medical Administrative Information

+• The company offers two HSA Advantage plans administered by UnitedHealthcare (UHC).
 The UHC HSA Advantage plans are available in most parts of the country.

-If you live in California, Colorado or the mid-Atlantic states, you also have access to an HSA Advantage plan administered by Kaiser Permanente.
+In California, you also have access to an HSA Advantage plan administered by Kaiser Permanente.
 If you live in an area where a network-based plan is not available, you have access to the UHC Out-of-Area plan.